sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">To validate on Desktop, do the following:

 1. Enable policy.
-2. Restart the machine.
-3. Verify that the Switch account button is hidden.
+2. Verify that the Switch account button in Start is hidden.

 <a href="" id="wirelessdisplay-allowprojectiontopc"></a>**WirelessDisplay/AllowProjectionToPC**
 <p style="margin-left: 20px">Added in Windows 10, version 1607.
 Allow or disallow turning off the projection to a PC.